DataDog/documentation/content/en/integrations/guide/oracle-check-upgrade-7.53.0.md

 # What has changed?

-- The completely rewritten Oracle integration becomes the default in the Agent release `7.53.0`.
+- The Oracle integration is completely rewritten in the Agent release `7.53.0`.

-- The new integration is easier to set up, and is less prone to configuration errors because it doesn't require any external clients such as Oracle JDBC drivers.
-The jdbc parameter are ignored in the new integration.
+- The new check is easier to set up, and is less prone to configuration errors because it doesn't require any external clients such as Oracle JDBC drivers.
+The `jdbc` related parameters are ignored in the new check.

-- The New Oracle check emits all metrics as the deprecated Oracle integration.
+- The new Oracle check emits the same metrics as the deprecated Oracle integration.

 - System metrics in multi-tenant databases are emitted for each pluggable database.